 - Joints and Arm Pits – Do dogs have armpits?
 Not sure what you would call them.
 LOL

-With this said, my dog gets mats where her front arm pits rub her fur and it gets matted.
-This also hold true for the joints along her from and rear legs.
+With this said, my dog gets mats where her front armpits rub her fur, and it gets matted.
+This also holds true for the joints along her from and rear legs.
 I assume these areas get matted due to frequent moving and also the moisture from going outside to go potty.
 Regardless of the cause, these are areas you need to frequently check your dog for mats forming.
 They are also likely to be areas that would be painful for your dog if it gets a mat.